Get Funding & Stay in Control

 For many independent artists and musicians out there, getting funding for their musical projects can be one of the toughest challenges, especially nowadays, when there is so much competition.
 It can be incredibly difficult to stand out from the crowd, and putting together a high-quality, well-produced release, then promoting and marketing it to the right audiences can be even more daunting.

 If you don’t have the financial resources to book studio time, put together a home recording studio, invest in quality equipment and software, perform live, and promote your music online, you might be looking for external funding options.
 The first option that pops up if you do a bit of research are record label advances, which can sound amazing and like a surefire way to kickstart a successful music career.
 But you know what they say, if something sounds too good to be true, it probably is.
-Let’s talk about the different types of advances in the music industry, what you should know about them, and what you should look out for before signing on the dotted line.

 What is an advance?